Snowflake World Tour hits your city

 You should see rows with columns like order_id, order_ts, quantity, menu_item_name, line_item_revenue, line_item_profit, customer_city, and truck_brand_name.
 Take note of this schema — in the next step, you'll evolve it.

-The IMMUTABLE WHERE clause on a dynamic table declares a condition under which rows are considered frozen.
-Snowflake skips these rows during incremental refreshes, which means:
+The FROZEN WHERE clause on a dynamic table declares a condition under which rows are considered frozen.
+Snowflake skips these rows during refreshes, which means:

-• Schema changes only recompute the mutable window — Snowflake marks historical rows as immutable and avoids a full rewrite of the data.
+• Schema changes only recompute the active region — Snowflake preserves the frozen rows as-is and avoids a full rewrite of the data.

 • Dimension table updates (e.g., a customer changes city) don't trigger reprocessing of old fact rows that joined against that dimension.

-• metadata$is_immutable — a virtual column on every dynamic table with an immutability constraint — lets you verify which rows are frozen and which were recomputed.
+• METADATA$IS_FROZEN — a virtual column on every dynamic table with a frozen region — lets you verify which rows are frozen and which are active.

 Modify the Definition File